Interferometry of Efimov states in thermal gases by modulated magnetic fields: Dynamical superposition of Efimov trimers

 \cref{Fig:Spectrum}(c) depicts $\mathbb{P}_T(t_d)$ for two characteristic temperatures $\mathcal{T}$, where oscillatory fringes are observed that persist after thermal averaging.
 Namely, $\mathbb{P}_T(t_d)$ exhibits fast oscillations throughout regions I and II, and additional slow ones only in region II.
 The contributing frequencies are identified in the Fourier spectra of RTA demonstrated in panels (d) and (e) for regions I and II, respectively.
 In region I, independently of the temperature, a single frequency dominates in $\mathbb{P}_T(t_d)$ at $\omega/(2\pi)=71.8 \, \rm{kHz}$ [\cref{Fig:Spectrum} (d)] corresponding to the energy difference $|E_A^{(1)}-E_T^{(2)}|/h$.
 For longer dark times (region II), three distinct frequencies occur, \cref{Fig:Spectrum}(e), with the high ones, i.e. $\omega/(2\pi)=63.7$ and $69.9 \, \rm{kHz}$, referring to the superposition of the first trap state with the first atom-dimer and excited Efimov states, respectively.
 The low-frequency peak at $\omega/(2\pi)=6.5 \, \rm{kHz}$ originates from interfering amplitudes between the first atom-dimer and first excited Efimov state pathways.
 Note that region II ($\sim 1.2 \, \rm{kHz}$) shows better frequency resolution than region I ($\sim 10 \, \rm{kHz}$), which results in small deviations between the highest frequencies in both regions.
 Due to the finite resolution, a small mismatch also occurs between the difference $69.9-63.7 \, \rm{kHz}$ and the low frequency peak in region II.
 Similar low-frequency and temperature independent oscillatory fringes were also experimentally observed for $^7$Li atoms \cite{yudkin_coherent_2019,yudkin_efimov_2020}.
 However, the present analysis reveals that \textit{high-frequency interferences} are also imprinted in the RTA probability, where the \textit{early dark time fringes} can be experimentally utilized to measure the Efimov binding energy at a given $a_{bg}$.

 The fact that $\mathbb{P}_T(t_d)$ features three main frequencies, irrespectively of $\mathcal{T}$, is traced back to the incoherent sum of the trimer probability [see \cref{Eq:Efimov_fraction}].
 Namely, all contributions involving higher-lying trap states peter out, except for three arising from the ground trap state $E_A^{(1)}$, the first atom-dimer $E_{AD}^{(1)}$ and the first excited Efimov state $E_T^{(2)}$.
 This particular set of eigenstates survives upon the thermal average due to the specifics of the pulse and its envelope.
 Recall that the driving frequency is in resonance between the $E_A^{(1)}$ and $E_{AD}^{(1)}$ stationary eigenstates, whereas the duration of the pulse is short in order to coherently populate only the first atom-dimer and first excited Efimov states.

-Focusing on this aspect, a three-level model (TLM) Hamiltonian containing $E^{(2)}_{T}$, $E^{(1)}_{AD}$ and a single trap state is constructed, and treated within first-order perturbation theory (see details in \cite{Supp_ref_2}).
-The TLM predictions, illustrated as vertical dotted lines in Figs. \ref{Fig:Spectrum} (d), (e), are found to be in excellent agreement with the full numerical calculations.
+Focusing on this aspect, a three-level model (TLM) Hamiltonian containing $E^{(2)}_{T}$, $E^{(1)}_{AD}$ and a single trap state is constructed \cite{lambropoulos2007fundamentals}.
+The three-level system is initialized in the single trap state and we apply square pulses of the scattering length [Eqs. \eqref{Eq:Pulse} \eqref{Eq:Pulse_envelope}] to trigger the dynamics of the three-body setup.
+Within this picture, the probability amplitude to occupy the first excited Efimov state at the end of the second pulse is obtained by employing first-order time-dependent perturbation theory [for additional details see also \cref{Ap:Three_level}].
+Moreover, approximations for the energy levels of the trap states and the matrix elements to occupy the trimer state lead to analytical expressions for $\mathbb{P}_T(t_d)$ [see also \cref{Ap:Matrix_elements} and \ref{Ap:Three_level}].
+It is shown that the latter is decomposed into three oscillatory terms.
+The TLM predictions for the frequencies, illustrated as vertical dotted lines in Figs. \ref{Fig:Spectrum} (d), (e), are found to be in excellent agreement with the full numerical calculations.